• Skip to primary navigation

 Instructions

-• Preheat oven to 400 degrees
+• Preheat oven to 400 degrees.

 • Prepare a baking sheet with parchment paper or a silicone baking mat.

-• Pour aquafaba into a ramikin
+• Pour aquafaba into a ramekin or small bowl.

-• Lay lavash bread on a flat surface
+• Lay lavash bread on a flat surface.

 • Using a basting brush, brush aquafaba over the surface of the lavash bread from corner to corner.
 Do not over-apply the aquafaba.
 Apply a thin coat.